-The Transportation Services Division manages, maintains and repairs the Georgetown Municipal Airport, City streets and rights-of-way, and the public storm water conveyance system.
-Responsibilities include traffic control, emergency response operations, special events, and assistance in code enforcement.
-Daily, the Streets Department inspects roadways for sign repair, pavement management, and sight obstructions.
-The Georgetown Municipal Airport operates following guidelines provided by the Texas Department of Transportation and Federal Aviation Administration.
+The Transportation Services Division manages the daily operations and maintenance of the Georgetown Municipal Airport, public storm water conveyance system, City streets, sidewalks and rights-of-way.
+Responsibilities include traffic control, emergency response operations, special events and assistance in code enforcement.
+The Streets Department inspects daily the City’s roadways for sign repair, pavement management and sight obstructions.
+The Georgetown Municipal Airport operates under guidelines provided by the Texas Department of Transportation and Federal Aviation Administration.
 The Transportation Services Division participates with the Safety Committee to provide safety-training workshops.

 Major Department Goals

-1. Partner with the State, County, adjoining municipalities, other departments and the public to develop and maintain a comprehensive Transportation Plan.
+1. Partner with the State, County, adjoining municipalities, other departments, GISD and the general public to develop and maintain a comprehensive Transportation Plan.

 2. Protect the investment in the public transportation system through preventive maintenance and ongoing rehabilitation of streets and sidewalks.